A Field and Its Forms

 This is an expansive stance, so let’s break it down into separate parts.

-1) Like our own period, the long nineteenth century was a time of rapid technological and social change, and this led to a print culture “boom” that expanded the scope of the media and reading formations we are able to examine in our own work.
+PART 1: The long nineteenth century was a time of rapid technological and social change, and this led to a print culture “boom” that expanded the scope of the materials and nineteenth-century reflections about reading culture that we are able to examine in our own work.

-Over the course of the nineteenth century, printed texts became much more affordable, prevalent, and accessible to people across a wider range of social classes than had been the case in past centuries.
+During the 1800s, printed texts became much more affordable, prevalent, and accessible to people across a wider range of social classes than had been the case in past centuries.
 In Britain, literacy rates increased, railroads and the invention of the telegram changed the speed and frequency of communication, the concept of professional authorship gained traction, and new ways of cataloging and legally defining media began to crystallize.
 If in long-past eras, books were precious objects to be chained to library tables and limited to the elite, nineteenth-century books could be accessed through a library subscription at unprecedentedly low prices, purchased in penny installments, picked up in railway bookstalls, used as a vehicle for love-notes, or even torn up and used as kindling.
 Reading practices are always shaped by conventions that affect how people put texts to use.
 In the Victorian period, disparate interpretive strategies and institutions emerged as technologies expanded.
-A more widespread circulation of texts at multiple price points allowed readers to develop a more varied, personalized, and socially integrated range of interactions with literary texts.
+A more-widespread circulation of texts at multiple price points allowed readers to develop a more varied, personalized, and socially integrated range of interactions with literary texts.

 These rapid changes in print production, circulation, authorship, and reader interaction practices during the mid-nineteenth century mark what we would now call a period of “media in transition.”
 Participatory culture scholar Henry Jenkins defines this phenomenon as “a phase during which the social, cultural, economic, technological, legal, and political understandings of media readjust in the face of disruptive change” (Convergence 289).
 Such periods of readjustment often inspire writers to map out contrasting beliefs about the past and future of cultural institutions—what they were transitioning from and to.
 Because more people were empowered to read and write about such changes during the long nineteenth century, we have access to a wider range of perspectives to draw from in the printed matter that survives today.
 Preserved and digitized texts, as well as our own research processes, are inevitably biased toward dominant and privileged perspectives, but the sheer proliferation (and comparative democratization) of this media still gives us more artifacts to think with than we can access for many earlier periods.